⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How ASML Makes Money

-• ASML also provides metrology and inspection systems (e.g., YieldStar, HMI electron beam) to assess pattern quality and identify chip defects, essential for yield management.
+• The company also provides metrology and inspection systems (e.g., YieldStar, HMI e-beam solutions) to assess wafer quality and analyze chip defects.

 🎯 WHY THIS MATTERS